TeamCodeStream/codestream-server/outbound_email/README.md

 ## Quick Start
-1. Make sure your API sandbox running on the default port (that includes mongo).
-The API service will create the outbound SQS mail queue so you must run it before you install the lambda function and trigger.
+1. Make sure your API and mongo sandboxes are running on their default ports.
+   The API service will create the outbound SQS mail queue so you must run it before you install the lambda trigger.

+1. If you want to run the outbound email service locally as a node process, start it up with `cs_outbound_email-service start`

-1. Build and bundle the outgoing mail service and install the lambda function and trigger.
+1. If you want to run it as a lambda function, make sure your VPN is up (the lambda function will need to connect to mongo running on your computer), then pack the outgoing mail sandbox and install the lambda function and sqs trigger.
 ```
-$ cd src
+$ . sandbox/lambda-configs/lambda-defaults.sh   # prepare sandbox for lambda deployment
-$ npm run pack                # create the code and zip it to ../out/outbound-email.zip
+$ npm run pack                # zip the sandbox & config to out/outbound-email.zip
-$ npm run lambda:config       # create the lambda function config file in ../out/outbound-email.lambda.json
+$ npm run lambda:config       # create the lambda function config file in out/outbound-email.lambda.json
-$ npm run lambda:install      # create the lambda function and trigger
+$ npm run lambda:install      # create the lambda function and sqs trigger
 ```

 ## Development Lifecycle